 Read more about land subsidiesGetting your hands dirty in nature is a proven recipe for uplifting your mood.
 You can create a beautiful garden at your doorstep but another popular way of doing this is to join a local community garden.

-Read more about joining a community gardenMany companies are adopting a more holistic approach in their businesses by considering their impact on the local community and surroundings.
+Read more about supporting your employees with electric vehicle (EV) purchaseMany companies are adopting a more holistic approach in their businesses by considering their impact on the local community and surroundings.

-Read more about becoming a B CorpLoads of businesses are taking steps to reduce their impact and there are many ways that organisations can join collaborative efforts to make Surrey a cleaner and healthier place to live.
+Read more about becoming a B CorpJoin collaborative efforts to make Surrey a cleaner and healthier place to live.

 Read more about encouraging sustainable practice at workBusinesses need to be mindful of the impact that their operations and management can have on their climate credentials.
 And this includes the management of supply chains as well.

-Read more about reducing food waste at workGardening has been enjoyed throughout history as a way to create beautiful spaces for people while looking after nature.
+Read more about improving employee wellbeingGardening has been enjoyed throughout history as a way to create beautiful spaces for people while looking after nature.

 Read more about saving water in your gardenWe need to protect and restore around 50,000 hectares of newly identified land in Surrey to do our bit for the national picture - not easy when lots of Surrey already has protection of some kind.